chuangcaleb/intellichef/README.md

 OR

 The agents have a base modifier for each skill — some get more skilled at faster rates than others!
-This will
+This will throw in randomness with every new unit

+> Vary search depth (x-axis) and age lifespan (line color) and score (y-axis)

 OR

 Building a house requires 2+ agents

+OR

+Units get bored of the same job exponentially over cycles

+OR

+Units suddenly die

 <!-- After working, some agents will also need to rest. -->
 ## Getting Started <a name = "getting_started"></a>